Best Mountain Biking Hydration Packs: Backpacks and Hip Packs for Every Ride

 Top features to look for in a mountain biking hydration pack

-Bladder capacity: 1.5L vs. 2L vs. 3L
+Bladder capacity — 1.5L vs. 2L vs. 3L explained simply

-Storage pockets and organization
+Storage and organization

 Our Top Picks at a Glance